Flood information for tenants and landlords

 The tenant or the landlord can also contact Alberta Health Services to have a public health officer inspect the unit and determine whether it is in livable condition.

-Can my landlord demand all or a portion of the disaster recovery assistance I've received from the Alberta government and threaten to withhold my security deposit if I don't provide it?
+Can my landlord demand all or a portion of any disaster recovery assistance I've received and threaten to withhold my security deposit if I don't provide it?

 No, the assistance is intended for those who receive it.
-Nor can your landlord threaten to withhold your deposit to pay for flood damage.
+Landlords cannot threaten to withhold your deposit to pay for flood damage.
 Security deposits are intended to cover things within the tenant's responsibility, such as cleaning costs, unpaid rent or fixing damage beyond normal wear and tear.

 You can apply to the provincial court if you believe the landlord should not keep the security deposit, or depending on where you live, the Residential Tenancy Dispute Resolution Service may be available to you.